sproket/goldchest/getting-started.md

 ##### Infiltration

 High level thieves may study the skill of infiltration.
 Infiltration is an advanced form of disguise allowing the character to disguise as any monster type or size.
-In addition the character will have a higher chance of maintaining this disguise even when doing a melee attack.
+In addition, the character will have a higher chance of maintaining this disguise even when doing a melee attack.

 ##### Backstab